ashwwwin/automation-mcp/README.md

 - 🎨 **Analyze screen colors** and highlight regions
 - 🔍 **Wait for images** to appear on screen

-Perfect for automating repetitive tasks, testing UIs, or giving AI assistants the ability to directly interact with your desktop applications.

 ## 🚀 Quick Start (under 30 seconds!)

 Make sure you have furi installed, and then run the following command: